fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Build script
 ```

+Other option is to use a [Pre deploy command](https://docs.render.com/deploys#deploy-steps), with that you may run one additional command before the deployment starts.

 You also need to open the <i>Advanced settings</i> and turn the auto-deploy off since we want to control the deployment in the GitHub Actions:

 ![](../../images/11/render2.png)